 However, if you’re trying to maximize your video’s reach with in-platform advertising options, or creating content that doesn’t fit with the creator-focused community on Vimeo, you may want to stick to YouTube or Facebook for the time being.
 And if you can’t afford Vimeo’s membership fees, you should definitely take advantage of YouTube’s free video hosting services.

-Before making any type of video to upload, it’s important to have a strong, well-conceived video marketing strategy that specifically outlines your marketing objectives.
+Before making any type of video to upload, it’s important to have a strong, well-conceived video marketing strategy that specifically outlines your marketing objectives and your video advertising and distribution efforts.
 If you need some help organizing your thoughts, reach out to one of our creative producers.
 We can help you map out a content strategy with tailored content that fits your brand and execute your vision with a rock-solid production team.

 Thinking about a video?